Sons and mothers

 “The Zodiac case may have been the most cerebral murder case of all time,” said Northeastern University criminology professor Jack Levin.
 “What appears to have been unprovoked catharsis may actually indicate a premeditated, cold-blooded act of instrumental aggression.
 Or does it?
 What passes for craziness may really have been a well-planned scheme to accomplish what the killer wanted.
 Or was it?”

 The legend calls for canny ambiguity and Gareth Penn has responded accordingly.
-He’s even joined the suspect roster himself a few times, most recently at the hands of criminologist Christopher Farmer.
+He’s even joined the suspect roster himself.

 Where Zodiac failed to find the intellectual audience he so desperately sought, instead foiling cops and journalists he considered his gross inferiors, Gareth Penn went straight for the brainy crowd, Farmer explained.
 With the radian theory, binary math, and articles for Mensa, he approached the case with a first-ever, hyper-intellectual narrative that showed he had finally learned how to sell his story.